sfepy/sfepy-docker/README.md

 ## Image `sfepy-desktop`

-`sfepy-desktop` is an Ubuntu based containers containing full desktop environments in officially supported flavors accessible via any modern web browser.
+`sfepy-desktop` is an Ubuntu based container containing a full desktop environment in officially supported flavors accessible via any modern web browser.

 All docker images are based on officially supported [Webtop](https://github.com/linuxserver/docker-webtop)